This course will take place online, for a reduced rate of Full £89 / Conc. £67

 You will learn

-- How to develop and research an idea, and turn that into a podcast plan
+• Know how to develop and research an idea, and turning that into a podcast plan

-- A plan for improving your podcast and audio skills further.
+• Have a plan to develop your podcast and audio skills further.

 Meet the Tutor

 Euan McAleece is a creative audio freelancer, producer, craft editor and consultant with training expertise.
 He is an advocate of digital media, podcasting and social networking, with a keen interest in new audio techniques, media theory, emerging technologies and platforms.
 Euan specialises in developing new formats for podcasting and show start-up for individuals and brands.
 He has worked on a number of high profile podcasts, and has experience with the BBC, commercial and community radio production.

 Introduction to podcasts and their place in the media landscape.